Skip to Content

 • 1.00 - 3.00 Credits

 Provides the student with an opportunity to gain knowledge and skills from a planned work experience in the civil engineering career field.
 In addition to meeting Core Learning Outcomes, jointly developed Specific Learning Outcomes are selected, evaluated, and approved by the Faculty Internship Advisor, Work-site Supervisor, and the student.
-Internship placements are directly related to the student?s program of study and build upon skills learned in 3000- and 4000-level civil engineering degree courses.
+Internship placements are directly related to the student's program of study and build upon skills learned in 1000- and 2000-level civil engineering degree courses.
 Internships provide entry-level, career-related experience, and workplace competencies that employers value when hiring new employees, including outcomes from the ASCE Body of Knowledge.
 Internships may also be used as an opportunity to explore career fields.
 Students must complete an internship plan and meet with the civil engineering internship coordinator prior to registering.
-Up to three (3) credits of CE 4890 may count towards the elective course requirement in the Civil Engineering major.
-(As Needed) [Graded (Pass/Fail)] Repeatable for Add?l Credit?
-Yes - Total Attempts: 4 Prerequisite(s): Department permission required Registration Restriction(s): None
+CE 2890 does not meet any Civil Engineering major requirements.
+(As Needed) [Pass/Fail] Repeatable for Add'l Credit?
+Yes - Total Times: 4

 • 3.00 Credits